stormasm/rust-examples/vec/Readme.md

 * ex3 moving on to lots more cases

+##### The big breakthrough with ex4 and ex5 was returning an Option instead of a Result

 * ex5 so I got ex5 working first and then migrated the code logic to ex4

-* ex4 add in the wildcard to catch the errors to simulate case not covered
+* ex4 add in the wildcard to catch the Option None to simulate case not covered
-* ex4 the match arm returns a Result instead of the Ordering
+* ex4 the match arm returns an Option instead of the Ordering